 14-17 years old

-- Be truly interested in making Volunteening a number one extracurricular activity of the year.
+- Be truly interested in making Volunteering a number one extracurricular activity of the year.

 - This program requires a one-year commitment.

-- Attend one Orientation Session with a parent or guardian, April 29 or May 5.
+- Attend one Orientation Session with a parent or guardian.

-- Attend all five days of the mandatory training, June 4-8 (no makeup training will be offered).
+- Attend all five days of the mandatory training (no makeup training will be offered).

 - Wear appropriate attire at all times, which includes khaki bottoms, closed-toed shoes, the provided Volunteen T-shirt, and name badge.